TEACHING COUNCIL REGISTRATION

 The part-time programme runs in the Friday evenings and Saturdays.
 Attendance is mandatory for this programme.

-Applicants to the Montessori Briding Programme will be required to hold an Early Years Education degree or other relevant education degree at Level 7 or Level 8 on the National Framework of Qualifications.
+Applicants to the Montessori Briding Programme are required to hold an Early Years Education degree (Level 7 or Level 8) or other relevant education degree at Level 7 or Level 8 on the National Framework of Qualifications.

 Birth to 6: Montessori Infancy

 The objectives of the infancy bridging module are to introduce the learner to the knowledge and practical skills required to meet the physical care needs of infants and toddlers in ECEC environments, in particular Montessori environments, identifying key concepts of Montessori philosophy such as the prepared environment, freedom, the role of the adult, active learning, sensory experiences and language and communication.

 Birth to 6: Montessori Emergent Curriculum

 The objectives of this module are to provide the learner with detailed knowledge of Montessori theory and methodology for Practical Life, Sensorial Education, Language, Mathematics and Culture (History/Geography/Science/Nature).
 The module expands on learners’ knowledge of Montessori theory, introduced in the infancy module, and focuses on concepts relevant to the child up to 6 years.